Mar-SHieee/Heart-Disease-Risk-Predictor/README.md

 | `slope` | Slope of the peak exercise ST segment (0–2) |
 | `ca` | Number of major vessels colored by fluoroscopy (0–3) |
 | `thal` | Thalassemia (0 = normal, 1 = fixed defect, 2 = reversible defect) |

-## ⚠️ Disclaimer

-I built this as a learning/portfolio project.
-It's **not a medical diagnosis tool** — please don't use it as one.
-Always consult a real healthcare professional.